ioos/gsoc/proposal-template.md

 1. Name
 2. Contact Info (email, phone, etc.)
 3. Country, Timezone
+4. GitHub handle/profile
-4. GitHub handle, LinkedIn or other professional profile
+5. LinkedIn or other professional profile/personal website
-5. School/University, concentration & expected graduation date
+6. School/University, concentration & expected graduation date
-6. Link to a resume (if you want)
+7. Link to a resume (if you want)

 ## About Me
 Short introduction to you and what your interests and goals are, both with GSoC and otherwise.
 What are your goals for participating in GSoC in relation to your career?